 Now you know where you want to move to, it’s time to bring everything to life.
-This is the fun part — designing the right home for you.
-Because we’re with you every step of the way, designing your custom home is never stressful.
-We provide expert, practical advice that lets you make the most of every aspect of your living space.
+This is the fun part — designing the right home for you for today and tomorrow.

 Here are some of the areas you’ll want to consider.

 You may be limber and able to tackle the stairs without a problem now, but in ten or fifteen years, you might be better suited to single floor living.
 But that doesn’t mean you don’t have options.

 Bungalow and ranch-style plans are the obvious solutions.
 But don’t rule out two-story designs.
 Your living area, master bed, and ensuite can be on the main floor, with guest accommodation upstairs.
 Perfect for when your kids and grandkids come for a visit.

 The basement is a great way to add extra square footage at a lower cost.
 Consider adding additional bedrooms and a rec room in the basement.
 Just keep the essentials on the main floor.

 Your knees will thank you!

 Easing into retirement with a home office